A Chekanov-Eliashberg algebra for Legendrian graphs: DGA for Legendrian graphs with potentials

 \subsubsection{Equivalences of admissible disks}

-We may regard two admissible disks as the same whenever they are {\em combinatorially} the same, or equivalently, their critical sets are isomorphic as properly embedded subspaces in $\Pi$ via one-parameter family of isomorphisms.
+We may regard two admissible disks as the same whenever they are {\em combinatorially} the same, or equivalently, their critical sets are {\em isomorphic} via one-parameter family of admissible disks in the following sense.

-\begin{definition}[Equivalent classes of admissible disks] We say that two admissible disks $f$ and $f'$ are {\em equivalent} and denote this by $f\sim f'$ if there is a family of admissible disks $\{f_u~:~u\in[0,1]\}\subset\tilde\cM_t(\sfg)$ such that
+\begin{definition}[Equivalent classes of admissible disks] We say that two admissible disks $f$ and $f'$ are {\em equivalent} and denote this by $f\sim f'$ if there is a family of admissible disks $\{f_u\mid u\in[0,1]\}\subset\tilde\cM_t(\sfg)$ such that

-where the last isomorphisms are between properly embedded graphs. \end{definition}
+where the isomorphism $\cong$ means the diffeomorphism inducing an isomorphism between properly embedded graphs (or stratified spaces). \end{definition}

 Notice that if two disks are the same up to the action of $\Diff^+(\Pi,\partial\Pi, \vPi)$ by the pre-composition, then they are equivalent.
 Therefore the usual equivalence relation coming from the $\Diff^+(\Pi,\partial\Pi, \vPi)$ action is finer than our equivalence relation.